Cory Marks

 Cory Gerald Joseph Marquardt (born October 11, 1989) is a Canadian country rock singer-songwriter better known by his stage name Cory Marks.
 He is signed to Better Noise Music.
-He has released three albums, This Man in 2015 under Big Star Recordings, then Who I Am in 2020 and Sorry for Nothing in 2024, both under Better Noise.
-Marks has accumulated over 350 million global streams with his debut single "Outlaws & Outsiders" being certified Platinum in Canada, Gold in the US and reaching top 10 at US rock radio and #3 in Germany, making Marks the first to ever do so as a Canadian country act.
-Marks' 2024 hit "(Make My) Country Rock" featuring Travis Tritt, Mick Mars and Sully Erna of Godsmack earned him his second top 20 single at US Rock radio.
+He has released four albums, This Man in 2015 under Big Star Recordings, then Who I Am in 2020, Sorry for Nothing in 2024, and Sorry for Nothing Vol. 2, all under Better Noise.
+Marks has accumulated over 450 million global streams with his debut single "Outlaws & Outsiders" being certified Platinum in Canada, Gold in the US and reaching top 10 at US rock radio and #3 in Germany, making Marks the first to ever do so as a Canadian country act.
+Marks' 2024 hit "(Make My) Country Rock" featuring Travis Tritt, Mick Mars formerly of Mötley Crüe and Sully Erna of Godsmack earned him his second top 20 single at US Rock radio.

 Early life

 Marks was raised in North Bay, Ontario, the younger brother of professional hockey player Matt Marquardt, and learned how to skate at three years old.
-He cites Merle Haggard, Waylon Jennings, Bryan Adams, Ozzy Osbourne, and Rush as early musical influences.
+He cites Merle Haggard, Brad Paisley, Eric Church, Bryan Adams, Ozzy Osbourne, and Rush as early musical influences.
 Marks played university hockey at the Royal Military College of Canada where he also pursued dreams of becoming a fighter pilot.
 He had never performed music publicly until his friends encouraged him to do so while at a bar in college.
 He has performed using the name "Cory Marks" since the release of his debut album.
 Marks achieved his private pilot license in 2021.

 Career

 2014–2015: This Man

 In July 2014, he released his first single to Canadian country radio, "Smartphone".
 His second single, "21", was released in April 2015.
-His first album, This Man was released on May 26, 2015 through Big Star Recordings.
-The album included his first two singles, as well as two further singles, "This Man", and "Nowhere With You".
+His first album, This Man, was released on May 26, 2015, through Big Star Recordings.
+The album included his first two singles, as well as two further singles, "This Man" and "Nowhere With You".